karanpratapsingh/learn-go/README.md

 **Complex**

-There are 2 complex types in Go, `complex128` where both real and imaginary parts are `float64` and `complex64` where real and imaginary are `float32`.
+There are 2 complex types in Go, `complex128` where both real and imaginary parts are `float64` and `complex64` where real and imaginary parts are `float32`.

 We can define complex numbers either using the built-in complex function or as literals.